mayu-live/framework/klenod-plan.md

         `bin/mayu start`.
   - [x] Replace the obsolete legacy-transformer walkthrough in the root README with the Klenod component boundary and `mayu transform` command.
+  - [x] Update the root README's server configuration examples for the active development/production keys and Klenod build/start flow.
 - [x] Document `klenod.config.rb`, the default `app/pages` choice, and how to configure a different `RouterPlugin#pages_dir`.